Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 1. Only List all the motivation theories ?
 2. How does motivation direct and energize behavior?
 3. Motivation ?
 Instinct ?
 Examples ?`363`
-4. Instinct approaches to behaviour ?`363`
+4. Instinct approaches to behaviour ?`363` shortcomings ?
 5. Drive-reduction approaches to motivation ?`364` Deficieny of drive reduction approach ?
-6. Arousal approaches to motivation ?`365`
+6. Arousal approaches to motivation ?`365` shortcomings ?
 7. Incentive approaches to motivation ?`366` What is the problem with this theory ?
+8. Cognitive approaches to motivation Theories ? shortcomings ?
-8. Maslows's hierarchy of needs ?`368`
+9. Maslows's hierarchy of needs ?`368` shortcomings ?
-9. Self determination theory ?
+10. Self determination theory ?
 ---
 #### Summary
 ---